msieg/deep-music-visualizer/README.md

 pip install -r requirements.txt
 ```

+If you are running on linux, you will also need to run:

+apt-get install ffmpeg

 ## How to run

 All features of the visualizer are available as input parameters.
 Each parameter is described below.